telerik/blazor-docs/components/grid/paging.md

 The Grid component offers support for paging.

-To enable paging, set its `Pageable` property to `true`.
+To enable paging, set the Grid `Pageable` property to `true`.

-You can control the number of records per page through the `PageSize` property.
+You can control the number of records per page through the Grid `PageSize` property.

-You can set the current page of the grid through its integer `Page` property.
+You can set the current page of the Grid through its integer `Page` property.

 >caption Enable paging in Telerik Grid